learn-co-curriculum/sorting-readme/README.md

 In order to sort our list of dishes, we will have to iterate over the array and compare every set of items.
 So far, when we've iterated with methods like `.each` or `.collect`, we iterate over *one element of the collection* at a time.
 Now, in order to compare the elements in our array to one another, we need an enumerator that allows us to yield two elements at once.
 That's where the `.sort` method comes in.

 The sort method yields to a block with two elements.
-That block is the comparator, so it should compare the two elements and return 0 if they are the same, -1 if the first is less then the second, and 1 if the first is greater than the second
+That block is the comparator, so it should compare the two elements and return 0 if they are the same, -1 if the first is less than the second, and 1 if the first is greater than the second

 Let's take a look at a basic example using an array of numbers: